-Minor changes suggested by the assessor or panel members may be implemented by the coordinator (in consultation if necessary with the referee).
+Minor changes suggested by the assessors may be implemented by the coordinator (in consultation if necessary with the referee).

-When substantial changes are suggested, the coordinator must liaise with the forward-translators (and referee if necessary) to agree on an alternative translation.
-If substantial changes are agreed, the back-translation process should be repeated and, subsequently, the quality of the new translation should be re-assessed.
+When substantial changes are suggested, the coordinator must liaise with the translators (and referee if necessary) to agree on an alternative translation.
+If substantial changes are agreed, the quality of the new translation should be reassessed by the same processes.

-6. Report of the translation process
+5. Report of the translation process

-The coordinator should produce a report in English on the translation process, documenting the details (qualifications and experience) of the translators, referee, assessors and review panel members.
+The coordinator should produce a report in English on the translation process, documenting the details (qualifications and experience) of the translators, referee and assessors.
 Furthermore, the report will contain: